dmorlitz/kanboard-CardPushDate/README.md

 Push Dates for Kanboard Tasks
 =============================

-This plugin for kanboard adds small buttions for faster access to push the due date of tasks out by 7, 30 and 365 days
+This plugin for kanboard adds small buttions for faster access to push the due date of tasks out by 3 configurable intervals days.

 (Credit to the Instantactions plugin - on which this code was originally based - https://github.com/juehv/kanboard-InstantActions)